 Given the high level of U.S.-EU commercial interactions, trade tensions and disputes are not unexpected.
 In the past, U.S.-EU trade relations have witnessed periodic episodes of rising trade tensions and conflicts, only to be followed by successful efforts at dispute settlement.
-This ebb and flow of trade tensions has occurred again last year with the high-profile disputes involving steel and tax breaks for U.S. exporters.
+This ebb and flow of trade tensions has occurred again last year with the highprofile disputes involving steel and tax breaks for U.S. exporters.

 The two sides still face a major challenge this year in keeping the relationship on an even keel.
 While the agreement reached to launch a new round of multilateral trade negotiations at last November's WTO trade ministerial in Doha, Qatar provides a basis for building a smoother relationship, festering trade disputes may complicate continuing U.S.-EU cooperation on this front.
-The 108th Congress in its response to both EU practices and Bush Administration initiatives will play a key role in managing the U.S.-EU economic relationship.
+The upcoming (September 10-14, 2003) WTO ministerial meeting in Cancun could substantially affect the climate for effective U.S.-EU cooperation on trade issues in the near term.
+The 108th Congress in its response to EU practices, demands to bring U.S. laws in compliance with WTO obligations, and Bush Administration initiatives will play a key role in managing the U.S.-EU economic relationship.